sukeniklab/CHE600/Class_14/README.md

 ## I. Setting the ground for the model

 1. In today’s class, we will take experimental data from my lab, and try to fit it to a physical model.
 The data is the FRET signal from cells expressing a specific FRET-labeled protein.
 The donor-to-acceptor ratio (D/A) is the ratio of the donor and acceptor fluorophore emissions, and is measured using live cell microscopy.
+The D/A is reports on the distnce between the donor and acceptor fluorophores: a high D/A implies they are far apart; a low D/A implies they are closer together.
 The concentration on the x-axis is measured by the intensity of the acceptor flurophore.
-Each point on the scatter plot below is a single cell.
+Each point on the scatter plot below is taken from a single cell.

     <img src="./images/DA_exp.png" width=450>

 2. Here’s where our expertise as scientists come into play.
 We need to integrate what we know about the system we’re studying, about the method used to obtain the data, and our intuition about what is going on to propose a model.

 3. In this case, the student was surprised to see a concentration dependence of the D/A signal – because naively we would assume the signal is coming from an individual molecule.
-The student suggested that this may be due to interaction between proteins – meaning labeled proteins would interact with each other in the cell to form DIMERS with a different D/A signal than monomers.
+The student suggested that this may be due to interaction between proteins – meaning labeled proteins would interact with each other in the cell to form DIMERS with a lower D/A signal than monomers.

 4. We now have a hypothesis based on a physical intuition: As concentration increases in the cell, more of the labeled protein population would exist as a dimer with a lower D/A. We want to fit this model to our experimental data above.
 If it doesn’t work – meaning the fit is poor – the hypothesis is ruled out.
-If it works, it indicates the hypothesis might be correct – it does not prove it outright!
+If it works, it indicates the hypothesis _might_ be correct – it does not prove it outright!

 5. We would need to:
     1. Write the model as a function